DriftHound/Alex-Trading-Coach-APP/README.md

-# Alex Trading Coach Application
+# Confluence Checklist Coach

-A professional Next.js application for high-leverage FX trading with AI-powered validation, TradingView charts, and comprehensive trade journaling.
+A professional Next.js application for rule-based, confluence-driven traders.
+Follow a structured pre-trade checklist before placing any trade.
+Educational use only.

+## ⚠️ Important Disclaimer

+**This tool is for educational purposes only and does not provide financial advice.**

+- Trading involves high risk of loss and is not suitable for everyone
+- Not affiliated with any broker, educator, or trading firm
+- Creator is not FCA-regulated and does not provide regulated investment services
+- You are solely responsible for your trading decisions

+See [full disclaimer](/disclaimer) for complete legal information.

+---

 ## 🎯 Features

-### Phase 1: Core Trading Workflow
+### Pre-Trade Checklist Workflow (5 Steps)

-- **6-Step Validation Workflow**
-  1. Market & Session Selection with "Alex Time" validation
-  2. Trend Analysis with TradingView charts
-  3. AOI (Area of Interest) Mapping with drawing tools
+1. **Market Bias & Environment**
+   - Select currency pair
+   - Document market conditions

+2. **Directional Bias Analysis**
+   - Analyze trends across multiple timeframes
+   - Document your directional bias
+   - AI validation with confidence scoring

+3. **Price Zones & Context**
+   - Mark key support/resistance levels
+   - Document confluence factors
+   - AI validation of zone quality

-  4. Pattern & Signal Validation with confluence scoring
+4. **Setup Criteria & Triggers**
-  5. Risk & R:R Calculation with position sizing
-  6. Review & Journal Entry with AI-generated thesis
+   - Confirm your predefined setup/pattern
+   - Validate entry conditions
+   - Confluence scoring

+5. **Risk, Size & Reward-to-Risk Framework**
+   - Calculate position size
+   - Set stop loss and targets
+   - Verify minimum R:R ratio
+   - Document set-and-forget management plan

-- **Trade Journal & Analytics**
+### Trade Journal & Analytics
 - Comprehensive trade history
 - Win rate and R:R tracking
-  - AI-powered coaching recommendations
-  - Pattern and session efficacy analysis
+- Pattern analysis

-### Phase 2: Advanced Features
-- **File Upload**: Screenshot evidence for pattern validation
+- Outcome logging for learning

-- **AOI Monitoring**: Real-time price alerts for active AOIs
-- **Weekly Reports**: Automated performance summaries
-- **Notification Center**: In-app alerts for discipline violations and opportunities
+---

 ## 🚀 Getting Started